-New England is susceptible to flooding because of its large coastline, major rivers, and large urbanized areas.
+In New England, floods are the most common and costly hazard.
+Most communities experience floods after spring rains, thunderstorms, hurricanes, and winter snow thaws.
+Floods can develop over a period of days or very rapidly, causing flash floods.
+All types of flooding can be life-threatening.
+Rhode Island and Providence are susceptible to flooding because of our coastline, major rivers, and large urbanized areas.
 This includes river flooding, coastal flooding from Nor’easters and hurricanes, and urban flooding from runoff that cannot be absorbed.
-Throughout history, New England has experienced significant and recurring flooding.

 Find out whether your property is in a flood-prone or high-risk area using the Rhode Island Floodplain Viewer.